 The employer may not always exercise this right of control.
-For example, if an employee is experienced and well trained, you may not feel the need to closely supervise him or her.
+For example, if an employee is experienced and well trained, you may not feel the need to supervise him or her closely.
 But if you have the right to do so, the worker is still considered an employee.

-It can be difficult to figure out whether a hiring firm has the right to control a worker.
+It can be challenging to figure out whether a hiring firm has the right to control a worker.
 The factors each government agency relies upon to measure control vary.

-Some agencies look at 14 factors to see if a worker is an employee or independent contractor.
-Others look at 11 factors and others consider only three.
-Which of these factors is of the greatest or least importance is anyone’s guess.
+Some agencies look at 14 factors to see if a worker is an employee or an independent contractor.
+Others look at 11 factors, and others consider only three.
+Which of these elements is of the greatest or least importance is anyone’s guess.

 This makes it very difficult to know whether a worker is an independent contractor or employee.